jforget/perl-Open-Food-Facts-utils/schema-check/doc/Documentation.en.md

 -----------------------

 You can  type your  JSON test  data directly within  Vi, Emacs  or any source editor  that fits your  needs.
+But  this is rather  lengthy and error-prone.

 You can download an archive which  gives the same data as the complete OFF database.
 See the explanations